DrCrinkle/StockShotGun/README.md

 * Fully automate by tracking FINRA and/or SEC filings
 * Add more brokers (Firstrade, Webull, Schwab(if the TDA API sticks around when the companies are consolidated))
 * Add per trade logging to a CSV
+* maybe add a menu with entries for buy sell setup, to avoid having to rerun script after setup.